tapilab/mksci-2015-brand-perceptions/README.md

 Replication code for the paper "Mining Brand Perceptions from Twitter Social Networks," by Aron Culotta and Jennifer Cutler, published in *Marketing Science*.
+(The latest version of this documentation is at <https://github.com/tapilab/mksci-2015-brand-perceptions/>).

+In this paper, we estimate how consumers rate brands along three *perceptual attributes*: eco-friendliness, luxury, and nutrition.
+To do so, we analyze each brand's Twitter follower network, and compare it to the followers of an automatically identified set of exemplar accounts (e.g., `@Greenpeace` is one of the exemplar accounts for the eco-friendliness attribute).
+We compare our estimates to primary survey data of consumer perceptions, finding strong correlations across all three attributes.

+We have made available all of our primary data (Twitter network and survey results), as well as Python code to replicate our results.

 ## Data